martimmpr/epicjunior-backend-db-course/microservices/SETUP.md

 ## Quick Start (Development)

-Follow these steps to get the microservices backend running:
+Follow these steps to get the microservices backend running in development mode:

 ### 1. Start Infrastructure